KantaraInitiative/WG-ANCR/dpv/conv108-dpv-extension-spec.md

 - **Layer A: TPI headline scorecard (4 indicators, each +1 / 0 / -1).** TPI-1 Controller Identification Timing; TPI-2 Controller Identification Completeness; TPI-3 Rights Access Mechanisms; TPI-4 Cross-Border Transfer Transparency.
 These map directly onto I-elements this spec carries: TPI-1 over I1 (`conv108:TransparencyBeforeCollection`); TPI-2 over I11, I14 (`conv108:DualHeldRecordRequirement`, `conv108:hasRegistryIdentifier`); TPI-3 over I10 (`conv108:hasRightsAccessReference`); TPI-4 over I8, I14 (`conv108:hasTransborderSafeguard`, jurisdiction-scoped identifier).
 - **Layer C: Digital Privacy Governance Trust (10 questions, aggregated as a percentage).** Applies where a governance dimension is present (a law or regulation gets Layer A + Layer C; a standard or mechanism such as this extension gets Layer A primarily, Layer C where a governance dimension applies).

-### 9.1a TPI v3: AI-system class (0PN / ANCR in-development, PROPOSED)
+### 9.1a TPI v3: dynamic data-control-system class (Open ANCR in-development, PROPOSED)

-**Status flags (read first).** TPI v3 is a **0PN / ANCR in-development** assessment class.
+**Status flags (read first).** TPI v3 is an **Open ANCR in-development** assessment class.
 It is **PROPOSED**, **undefined elsewhere** (no analogue in the AI Act conformity framework, in DPV, or in adopted ISO text), and **expert-authored, not auto-scored** (like v2, and unlike the v1 automated probe, a v3 score is analytical expert judgment authored over the record, not produced by a crawler).
 It is on record here so the AI-system assurance class is captured; it is not a finished instrument.
 Resolved: the Class-3 AI-system assessment is TPI v3, additive to v1 controllers and v2 instruments.

 **What v3 assesses.** TPI v1 assesses a controller at a single point (its CIR / live posture).
 TPI v2 assesses a governance instrument at a single point (its capacity against I1-I16).
-Neither can see the property that only exists **across an AI system's lifecycle**: whether the I1-I16 record was produced, bound, and tested at each stage as the system moved designer to developer to trainer to deployer.
-TPI v3 is the assessment class scoped to that object, the AI system as a lifecycle, and its distinguishing indicators are exactly the I-elements v1 and v2 structurally cannot cover:
+Neither can see the property that only exists **across a dynamic data control system's lifecycle** (a generative AI system being the primary example): whether the I1-I16 record was produced, bound, and tested at each stage as the system moved designer to developer to trainer to deployer.
+TPI v3 is the assessment class scoped to that object, the dynamic data control system as a lifecycle, and its distinguishing indicators are exactly the I-elements v1 and v2 structurally cannot cover:

 | v3 indicator | I-element(s) | What only v3 can test | Anchor |
 |---|---|---|---|